Jonathan Archer: Seasons 1 and 2

 As a man who loves to travel amongst the stars, Archer learns that being captain is a larger duty than manager and astronomer.
 He ran into species from all over the quadrant trying to kill him and his crew.
 Encounters with the Mazarites, Xindi, Tholians, Suliban and Klingons caused Archer to become more of a military commander.

 In addition, Archer learns that the duties of captain include being a diplomat.
 During Seasons 1 and 2, he is somewhat uncomfortable with this role, especially in the episode "A Night in Sickbay" when his pet beagle, Porthos, contracts a deadly illness on an alien world.

 While exploring, Archer becomes an enemy of the Klingons.
 In a dispute with the Klingon Empire in 2152, he is convicted and sentenced to exile on Rura Penthe, even though he is innocent of the charges and despite the Klingons having acknowledged his previous service to the Empire.
 With his escape, a bounty is put on Archer's head and tensions with the Klingon Empire increase.

-Also during this period, Archer has the distinction of making Earth's official first contact with dozens of alien races, including the Andorians, Axanar, Suliban, Tandarans, Tellarites, Tholians, Xindi and Romulans.
+Also during this period, Archer has the distinction of making Earth's official first contact with dozens of alien races, including the Akaali, the Andorians, Axanar, Suliban, Tandarans, Tellarites, Tholians, Xindi and Romulans.